UX-Society/Get-Started/README.md

 # Before Starting

 Ask an Admin for the https://github.com/UXSoc Github group to invite you, which can be done through People > Invite Member.
-Then navigate to the same page an accept the invite.
+Then navigate to the same page and accept the invite.

 # Terminal